 By August 13 1944, the

 schwere SS-Panzerabteilung 101.
 Philipsen never made it out of Normandy alive.
 He is buried at the German war cemetery of La Cambe in France: Block 30 grave 204.
-This elite battalion who was attached to I.SS-Panzerkorps lost virtually all its remaining Tigers in the Falaise pocket and the subsequent German retreat from France.
+This elite battalion who was attached to the I.SS-Panzerkorps lost virtually all its remaining Tigers in the Falaise pocket and the subsequent German retreat from France.
 On September 9 1944, the remains of the unit were ordered to rest and refit with the new Tiger IIs, also known as Königstigers.
 With this change on September 22 1944, it was redesignated

 No comments: